radiocosmology/alpenhorn/doc/demo.rst

    alpenhost1-1  | Feb 21 23:52:20 INFO >> [Worker#2] Finished task: Import 2025/02/21/23/1324.dat on demo_storage1

-Unlike when we imported the first file, now only two new records are created in the database, because the ``ArchiveAcq`` record already existsed:
+Unlike when we imported the first file, now only two new records are created in the database, because the ``ArchiveAcq`` record already exists:

 - an ``ArchiveFile`` for the new file
 - an ``ArchiveFileCopy`` for the copy of the new file on ``demo_storage1``